hngi/Team-Sentry-Backend/php/README.md

-# Team -Sentry Backend task with PHP
+# Team -Sentry Backend Task

-Welcome to the static page generator API created by the PHP people of team-sentry.
+Welcome to the static page generator API.
-<br/>This api will enable you create static pages (markdown and html) , store them for you and you can have them anytime.
+<br/> This api will enable you create static pages (markdown and html) , store them for you and you can have them anytime.

 All the urls return responses in json format, like so;